schadenfred/proscrypt-koans/README.md

 `$ git branch`

-...and it shows 'chapter-2' with an asterisk, rebuild your images and containers:
+...and it shows 'chapter-2' with an asterisk, let's stop any running containers:

+`$ docker-compose stop`

+...and remove them, along with any volumes they created:

+`$ docker-compose rm -fv`

+...and then build them again:

 `$ docker-compose build`